hydrusnetwork/hydrus/docs/filetypes.md

 This is a list of all filetypes Hydrus can import.
 Hydrus determines the filetype based on examining the file itself rather than the extension or MIME type.

+The filetype for a file can be overridden with `manage -> force filetype` in the context menu for a file.

 ## Images

 | Filetype   | Extension | MIME type      | Thumbnails | Viewable in Hydrus | Notes                                      |